noalino/boursorama-finance-go/README.md

    quotes get [options] SYMBOL

 OPTIONS:
-   --duration value  Specify the duration, it should be one of the following values:
+   --duration value, -d value  Specify the duration, it should be one of the following values:
                                [1M, 2M, 3M, 4M, 5M, 6M, 7M, 8M, 9M, 10M, 11M, 12M, 1Y, 2Y, 3Y] (default: "3M")
-   --from value      Specify the start date, it must be in the following format:
+   --from value, -f value      Specify the start date, it must be in the following format:
                                DD/MM/YYYY (default: "21/11/2023")
-   --period value    Specify the period, it should be one of the following values:
+   --period value, -p value    Specify the period, it should be one of the following values:
                                [daily, weekly, monthly, yearly] (default: "daily") --help, -h                  show help
 ```

 You first need to `search` for the asset you want to get quotes from, and if there is a result, it will return a **SYMBOL** value.